Building regional expertise in community-centered climate adaptation

 Bringing Technical Expertise to You

-The United States Army Corp of Engineers (USACE) has recently indicated their recommendation from the NY-NJ Harbor and Tributaries Study study, a tentatively selected plan called “3B”.
+When the United States Army Corp of Engineers (USACE) indicated their recommendation from the NY-NJ Harbor and Tributaries Study study, a tentatively selected plan called “3B”.
 The USACE HATS preferred plan, though currently unfunded, can reshape our region for generations to come.

-As the deadline to submit public comments is quickly approaching (March 31st, 2023), we know that organizations throughout the region have technical questions about the plan.
+As the deadline to submit public comments approached, Rebuild by Design and its partners knew that organizations throughout the region have technical questions about the plan.

-To create a better understanding of aspects of the USACE proposal that will impact local communities, Rebuild by Design will build on the extraordinary work that has already occurred by the Environmental Defense Fund, Rise to Resilience, and many of the organizations who are working together to convene experts to provide the technical assistance to local community organizations to build capacity to make informed comments.
+To create a better understanding of aspects of the USACE proposal that will impact local communities, Rebuild by Design built on the extraordinary work that has already by the Environmental Defense Fund, Rise to Resilience, and many of the organizations who are working together to convene experts to provide the technical assistance to local community organizations to build capacity to make informed comments.

 On January 25, 2023, Rebuild by Design hosted Building Community Expertise: The NY/NJ USACE HATS Teach-In, a flood infrastructure teach-in to better understand the US Army Corps of Engineers’ proposed plan for flood protection in the New York and New Jersey region.
 This day-long event featured presentations and live Q+A sessions with Architects, Landscape Architects, Urban Designers, Academics, Coastal Engineers, Oceanographers, and other experts who can help us all understand the USACE HATS preferred plan.

-This event, attended by nearly 400 people, builds on the work of over 55 community organizations who identified their aspirations for coastal flood infrastructure, and submitted questions that they want experts to address.
+This event, attended by nearly 400 people, built on the work of over 55 community organizations who identified their aspirations for coastal flood infrastructure, and submitted questions that they want experts to address.

 To view the guiding principles co-developed by the community organizations, and the videos from the event, please scroll down.